Can you withdraw cash from a credit card?

 What fees are involved in a cash advance?

-Credit card cash advances incur high interest charges that start mounting up as soon as you get the money.
+Credit card cash advances can incur high interest charges that start mounting up as soon as you get the money.
 Some cards charge 30% or more, while others charge around 18%.
 Read more about interest rates and APRs in our guide.

-You will also have to pay a cash advance fee, which is generally about 3% of the cash advance amount – or £15 on a £500 withdrawal.
+You may also have to pay a cash advance fee, which is generally about 3% of the cash advance amount – or £15 on a £500 withdrawal.
 And if you use your credit card to withdraw cash overseas, you will face additional foreign usage fees that can add another 3% to the cost of your cash advance.

 Will a cash advance hurt my credit score?